dyutibarma/monochrome/_case-studies/2018-10-23-ecommerce-listing.md

 		</table>
 		<h2>solution overview</h2>
 		<p>Research confimed my hypothesis that a single list location with flexible collection methods is the preferred pattern of interaction and site architecture.</p>
-		<p>With that, my proposed solution was to consolidate the main listing patterns into a single listing application where users can save a product or SKU ID into their list and from there continue on their various paths of organizationa nd collection irregardless of their end goals.</p>
+		<p>With that, my proposed solution was to consolidate the main listing patterns into a single listing application where users can save a product or SKU ID into their list and from there continue on their various paths of organization and collection irregardless of their end goals.</p>
 		<blockquote><b>Please note</b> a SKU-full is when a product represents color, size, and quantity.
 SKU-less is when the system represents a product and all its potential attributes with no definitive selection.</blockquote>
 		<h3>list types & the shopping journey</h3>
 	</div>